mydumper/mydumper_docs/mydumper_usage_autogenerated.rst

 .. option:: -r, --rows

-  Spliting tables into chunks of this many rows.
+  Splitting tables into chunks of this many rows.
 It can be MIN:START_AT:MAX.
 MAX can be 0 which means that there is no limit.
 It will double the chunk size if query takes less than 1 second and half of the size if it is more than 2 seconds

 .. option:: --rows-hard